-Most positions for biologists require graduate training.
 Most students majoring in biology prepare for professional study in the biological or health sciences.
 Some prepare for secondary school teaching, and others for technical positions in industry, including biotechnology, government agencies, and research institutes.
+Students may not declare a double major among Biology, Biochemistry, Pharmacology, Marine Sciences and Marine Vertebrate Biology.